TheKaliHacks/Password-Encryption-Decryption/src/main/java/cryptography/README.md

 - Please ensure the code passes all tests and follows the project's coding conventions

 8. License:
    This project is licensed under the MIT License.
-For more details, please refer to the LICENSE.txt file.
+For more details, please refer to the LICENSE.md file.

 For any questions or support, please contact [ping@wajahatali.ca].